solutionroute/dotfiles/config/nvim/README.md

     2. ln -s ~/dotfiles/config/nvim .
     3. Start neovim:
         nvim
-        Plugins will install.
-After complete, restart nvim for good measure and run at the vim commandline:

-            :CocInstall coc-go
+The plugin manager will install and then install the plugins.
 Restart `nvim` for good measure and that's about it.